 Tourists from all over the world visit Ushuaia every year because of its geographical position and its natural environment.
 This makes it one of the most chosen destinations to spend a different vacation.

-Mendoza is known to be Argentina’s wine capital.
 There are 1,200 wineries, making it one of the most important production centers in South America.
 The region’s grape varieties are known worldwide, especially Malbec, Cabernet Sauvignon, and Chardonnay.

 Tours are organized all around the city.
 And you can explore the vineyards, visit their cellars, find out how they produce their wine, and best of all, taste their best varieties.
 The landscape between vineyards and mountains is also breathtaking.

-And between vineyards, walks, and nature walks, you should prepare to embark on a journey to the highest mountain in America: Cerro Aconcagua.
+In addition, you should prepare to embark on a journey to the highest mountain in America: Cerro Aconcagua.
 This is one of the most important tourist destinations for mountaineers and professional climbers.
 Getting to the viewpoint is a walk that generates great pleasure, and from there, you can contemplate the immensity of the mountain range.

 6. Mar de Plata